weichenrs/REST_code/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**⚠️ Important**: The source code is only available for **non-commercial research**.
+For commercial use, please contact Yansheng Li at Wuhan University (yansheng.li@whu.edu.cn).

 ---